Quality Engineering in Agile and DevOps

 The key point is that in agile and DevOps, the goal is to design quality in, establish a quality engineering mindset, and ensure that everyone on the team has the required skills to design, implement, and maintain this quality management system.
 As with most changes, culture is the first step.

 This article was originally published on March 4, 2020, on TechWellInsights.com.

-Coveros' Executive Vice President of Training Mike Sowers has more than twenty-five years of practical experience as a global leader of internationally distributed test teams across multiple industries.
-Mike is a senior leader, skilled in working with both large and small organizations to improve their software development, testing, and delivery approaches.
+Mike Sowers has more than thirty years of practical experience as a global leader of internationally distributed test teams across multiple industries.
+Mike is skilled in working with both large and small organizations to improve their software development, testing, and delivery approaches.
 He has worked with companies—including Fidelity Investments, PepsiCo, FedEx, Southwest Airlines, Wells Fargo, ADP, and Lockheed—to improve development approaches, increase software quality, reduce time to market, and decrease costs.
 With his passion for helping teams deliver software faster, better, and cheaper, Mike has mentored and coached senior software leaders, small teams, and direct contributors worldwide.